IHPC-Physics-AI/Missing-Physics-Rotor/README.md

 - First ODE equate -f(x, theta, x_dot, theta_dot) on the right.
 Second one still positive f.
 - window_size = 50, sampling rate = 2000.
 - Set x, x_dot and theta to 0 for initial conditions. theta mode in FFT plot represents theta_dot.
 Eg. go to 100s to 150s in experimental FFT plot and identify theta_dot at 100s.
 Set as initial condition in NN script.
 Generate data from 100 to 150s the predict driving force based on 50s time duration and window_size = 50s.
-- Will get back on FFT conversion to make frequency same units as original expt data.
+- Collaborators will get back on FFT conversion to make frequency same units as original expt data.
 To ensure scale is consistent.
 - Try driving_force functions in x*theta, x**2*theta, jnp.sin(theta_dot)
+- Change sampling frequency from 2000 to 100.
+Then reduce csv data by 20 times, take 1 point per 20 data points.
+Reproduce FFT plot and compare with collaborators' plot.